Free shipping on orders over 50€ up to 500g

 Log-in

-Polymer clay is a modeling clay that allows the manufacture of small decorative objects (beads, pendants, figurines ...).
-For this, it requires a cooking to obtain hard or more or less flexible pieces depending on the range used.
+Polymer clay is a modeling paste used to make small decorative objects (beads, pendants, figurines, etc.).
+To do so, it needs to be baked to obtain hard or more or less flexible pieces, depending on the range used.
 Many brands produce this paste.
-The best known is certainly the Fimo paste but there are also the brand Cernit, Pardo, Kato Polyclay, Sculpey.
-Most of these pastes bake at 130 degrees but there are exceptions such as the Kato Polyclay paste which is baked at 150 degrees.
+The best-known is certainly Fimo clay, but there are also brands such as Cernit, Pardo, Kato Polyclay and Sculpey.

 Fimo